Trojan-Horse69/magic_chef/README.md

 # Grocery Assistant

-The grocery assistant takes in the name of a African cuisine recipe as input and generates a list of all the ingredients needed to prepare the recipe.
+The grocery assistant takes in the name of an African cuisine recipe as input and generates a list of all the ingredients needed to prepare the recipe.
 As a bonus, it also provides detailed directions on how to make the recipe.

 ![grocery_assistant](https://github.com/etimbukafia/magic_chef/assets/134110603/be3bade0-feca-43ae-922f-0fd370b06225)